Link Fellowship Information

 Students enrolled in a graduate program of study at a degree-granting institution and who have completed at least one semester before the appointment period, are eligible for 12-week graduate student fellowships.

 2. Deadline for Receipt of Applications

-Applications should be completed electronically by February 15 at Smithsonian Online Academic Appointments where applicants should register for a free account and click on Start Your Application at the top of the page.
+Applications should be completed electronically by March 15 at Smithsonian Online Academic Appointments where applicants should register for a free account and click on Start Your Application at the top of the page.
 Link Fellowships are within the "National Museum of Natural History".
 Applications should include a proposal (minimum 1500 words), CV, and two letters of recommendation.
-No applications will be accepted after February 15.
-Notification of appointment will be sent from this office around April 15.
+No applications will be accepted after March 15.
+Notification of appointment will be sent from this office around on or after April 15.